someengineering/fixinventory/README.md

 Cloudkeeper consists of multiple components described in [the component list below](#component-list)

 The latest Docker image is: `ghcr.io/someengineering/cloudkeeper:2.0.0a4`
+The latest Documentation can be found on [https://docs.some.engineering](https://docs.some.engineering)

-## Quick start
+## Docker based quick start
 In this quick start guide, we’re showing you three things, how to:

     1. install Cloudkeeper for AWS with docker